 # Run the entire integration suitedotnet test src/Tests/Integration.Tests/

-# Single test classdotnet test src/Tests/Integration.Tests/ \ --filter "FullyQualifiedName~ProductsEndpointTests"
+# Single test classdotnet test src/Tests/Integration.Tests/ \ --filter "FullyQualifiedName~BrandsEndpointTests"

-# Verbose outputdotnet test src/Tests/Integration.Tests/ --logger "console;verbosity=detailed"CI runs integration tests on every push.
-First-run cold containers add ~30 seconds; subsequent runs ~5 seconds of overhead.
+# Verbose outputdotnet test src/Tests/Integration.Tests/ --logger "console;verbosity=detailed"CI runs both integration projects on every backend push — see CI/CD.

 Related